-- (3) The senate determines the method of taking the ballot. - (4) Candidates must be nominated in writing by at least two members of the senate. - The nomination must be lodged with the secretary to the senate at least 14 days before the meeting. - (6) The senate members on the council who are members of the council when this Statute comes into operation, remain members of the council until their term of appointment, as initially determined, expires. - (7) As each period of office ends, a member of the senate must be elected in his or her place.
+- (3) The senate determines the method of taking the ballot. - (4) Candidates must be nominated in writing by not less than two members of the senate. - (5) The nomination must be lodged with the secretary to the senate not less than 14 days before the meeting. - (6) The senate members on the council who are members of the council when this Statute comes into operation, remain members of the council until their term of appointment, as initially determined, expires. - (7) As each term of office ends, a member of senate must be elected in his or her place. - (8) The outgoing member may be re-elected.